cyclus/.github/README.rst

   Enhancement Proposals (CEPs) <https://fuelcycle.org/cep/cep0.html>`_
 * All PRs should address an open issue.
 If an issue for your PR does not exist, please make an issue first
+* When creating an issue or PR, it can be a:
+  * Bug: Something is broken in the code and it is not working as one would expect
+  * Feature: You are requesting or adding in a new capability that does not exist in the code currently
+  * Task: Something that is not a bug or a feature; may be more administrative in nature, such as updating documentation.
 * The three repositories listed above have a discussions tab, which is the ideal place to ask questions about installation, use, suggest ideas, etc.